srcgod/ezlibfornoobs/README.md

-when I feel like writing the same type of functions every time
+when you're tired of writing one typical function